jrenaud90/TidalPy/Documentation/RadialSolver/1 - Calculating Love Numbers with TidalPy.md

     planet_bulk_density,
     # Scalar bulk density of planet [kg m-3] (type: double)

-    # The following tuples define the assumptions used for the major layers within a planet.
+    # # The following tuples define the assumptions used for the major layers within a planet.

     layer_types,
     # Tuple of layer types (type: tuple of strings)
     # Options:
     #  - 'solid'
     #  - 'liquid'
-    # Propagation matrix only allows for a single solid layer.
+    # Propagation matrix currently only allows for a single solid layer.

     is_static_bylayer,
     # Is each layer using the quasi-static tidal assumption (type: tuple of bools)